Loading-my-brain/Stats-220/README.md

 # Stats 220

-### My tasks for this STATS 220 course are:
-- [ ] Get all of my labs + quizzes done
-- [ ] Start early with my assignment &  finish them early
-- [ ] REVISE and ace the exam!

 ## BUT WAIT!
 Who am I!?
 I am an undergraduate student from the University Of Auckland majoring in the beautiful field of ✨**Statistics**✨.
 Although Statistics is my major and joy, I am also interested in other areas: *Chemistry(!), Communications, Biology and Commerce*.
 So, I am on a Journey to find my forever passion and overall refinement!